getdnsapi/getdns/README.md

 * [libevent](http://libevent.org).
 Note: the examples *require* this and should work with either libevent 1.x or 2.x.
 2.x is preferred.
 * [libuv](https://github.com/joyent/libuv)
 * [libev](http://software.schmorp.de/pkg/libev.html)

+## Stubby

+* Stubby is a prototype implementation of a DNS Privacy enabled stub resolver.
+Feedback is welcome!
+* A default configuration file is available here uses a 'Strict' privacy usage profile using some of the available test DNS Privacy servers to resolve queries.
+Note these servers are test servers that offer no service guarantees.
+An alternative file can be specified with the '-C' flag
+* If you would like minimal logging output from Stubby (which servers are used and connection level statistics) then also use the '--enable-debug-daemon' flag when running 'configure'.

+To use stubby
+* Start stubby from the command line
+* Test it by doing, for example, 'dig @127.0.0.1 www.example.com'
+* Alter the default DNS resolvers on your system to point at localhost (127.0.0.1, ::1)

 ## Regression Tests